lbeverly/docs/windows.md

 Once the ScaleFT Server Tools are installed on the server and the server enrolled, the ScaleFT Agent (`sftd`) does two
 things:

 1. Creates local accounts for all ScaleFT users who should have access to the server, very similar to on Linux.
+On Windows, these accounts are initially disabled.
 2. Runs an additional Access Broker which listens on port 4421.

 The Access Broker uses TLS 1.2 to authenticate all clients using client certificates that can only be issued by the